Alexis Gabe case: Video shows person of interest possibly linked to missing Oakley woman

 Oakley police on Thursday released surveillance video of a person of interest in the case who was seen not far from where Gabe's vehicle was found in Oakley.
 The video showed a man in a hooded sweatshirt walking down a street with his face covered.

+He is described as 5’11 to 6 feet tall, slim build, dark skin, wearing a large jacket, a beanie, or a cap, with his face covered by an N95-style face mask with a beard protruding from underneath.

-Detective Tyler Horn said the location of the man in the video is about five minutes from where Gabe's vehicle was later discovered.
+Detective Tyler Horn said the video was taken at the corner of Oakley Road and Beldin Lane, which is about five minutes from where Gabe's vehicle was later discovered at Trenton Street and Carrington Drive.

 Investigators said that based on information they have gathered, they believe a man dropped off and abandoned Gabe's vehicle in the area.